SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetAllFromListDefinition.md

 Get all list items for the specified list defintion

-**Parameters:**
+## Parameters

- - **udListDefinitionId** The id of the list definition, indicating which list to get the item from.
+* **udListDefinitionId** The id of the list definition, indicating which list to get the item from.
 Negative numbers indicate TableNumber value instead of UDListDefId. e.g. -64 = category.
- - **includeDeleted** Include deleted items in result?
+* **includeDeleted** Include deleted items in result?

 **Returns:** NSListItemEntity[]